 If water freezes in the filter, holes may form in the hollow fiber membrane.
 If you’re using the Squeeze or Mini in cold weather, you’ll need to be extra careful to make sure they don’t freeze up.

 How Can You Use Them?

-You fill the pouch with the dirty water, then either drink directly from the filter or squeeze the pouch so the water goes through the filter into another container.
+You fill the pouch with dirty water, then either drink directly from the filter or squeeze the pouch, so the water goes through the filter into another container.